The Ruins (film): Plot

-In the morning Eric brings Amy and Jeff into the tent and tells Stacy to show them the vines underneath her skin.
-Eric uses a knife to remove the vine from her leg and spine.
+In the morning, Eric brings Amy and Jeff into the tent and tells Stacy to show them the vines underneath her skin.
+Jeff uses a knife to remove the vine from her leg and spine.
 Stacy tries to take the knife, claiming that the vines are in her head.
 The rest of the group watches her as a vine moves under the skin in her forehead, revealing that her fears are true.

 The next morning, Stacy awakens and leaves the tent where the rest of the group is sleeping.
 She finds a backpack, which contains a knife.
-Jeff hears moans coming from outside and goes to see what is going on, and finds Stacey covered in open wounds slicing her body open to get the vines out.
+Jeff hears moans coming from outside and goes to see what is going on, and finds Stacy covered in open wounds slicing her body open to get the vines out.
 He touches her and she flails the knife at him, slicing his palm.
 Eric also tries to calm her, but she spins around and fatally stabs him in the chest.
 While the rest try to restrain Stacy, Eric is dragged away by the vines.
 Overcome with remorse, Stacy begs Amy to kill her, and Jeff kills her as an act of mercy.

 Jeff makes a plan for Amy to escape.
 He smears Stacy's blood all over her, then carries her to the bottom of the temple and lays her on the ground.
 He then provokes and berates the Mayans, drawing their attention away from Amy.
 The Mayans eventually shoot Jeff with arrows.
 Amy gets up and runs through the jungle with the Mayans chasing after her.
 Jeff is killed by the Mayan leader with a gunshot to the head.
 After escaping from the Mayans, Amy reaches the Jeep and manages to drive away.